Privacy Overview

 This course covers a basic level of IR knowledge and is designed for trainees, students or young consultants aiming to acquire essential knowledge or prepare for the EBIR exam.
 Thereby, it is tailored to the European Curriculum and Syllabus for IR and corresponds to chapters 2.2.4.2 Percutaneous ablation of bone and soft tissue lesions, 2.2.4.4 Percutaneous osteoplasty and 2.2.4.5.1 Interventions in vertebral body compression fractures (VBCF).

 The format of the course is interactive and easy to use, including texts, graphics, videos and a quiz to support your learning.
 The course duration is around one hour and is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to award 1 European CME credit (ECMEC).
 The CME accreditation for this course will expire on March 30, 2025.
-A non-CME accredited version of the course will remain available for two more years
+A non-CME accredited version of the course will remain available.

 The acquired CME Certificate will be available in the myCIRSE area under CIRSE Academy.